danyahscript/Spoofer/README.md

 `Syntax : python <filename> <option> <IP of the default gateway>/<Subnet>`

-> NOTE : This tool require root/admin privileges "runs in the command-line"
+> NOTE : Running this tool require root/admin privileges "runs in the command-line"

 This tool require both libraries :